Mlaiel/iacherie/scripts/README.md

 # Essential Scripts Directory

-This directory contains only the 5 most essential scripts for the Ainflue platform, following the project consolidation guidelines.
+This directory contains only the 5 most essential scripts for the IA Chérie platform, following the project consolidation guidelines.

 ## Essential Scripts